BillSchofield/TDDIntro/README.md

 2. Write the test in whatever way makes sense to you

-If you don’t have a good sense of what your test to look like when you start writing it, try using this process:
+If you don’t have a good sense of what your test should look like when you start writing it, try using this process:

-1. Write an empty test with an meaningless name
+1. Write an empty test with a meaningless name

 2. Create an instance of the class you want to test